fhellwig/pkgconfig/README.md

 }
 ```

-The result of merging the `myapp.production.json` with the `myapp.json` is the
+Merging the `production.json` file with the `default.json` file results in the
-following configuration object:
+following configuration settings:

 ```json
 {